 This user group can also be refunded for fees charged by the rapid document delivery service SUBITO (https://www.subito-doc.de/).
 One-time registration is required, after which selected articles from Elsevier journals can be delivered by fax or by post.
-Normal orders within 72 hours cost 7.50 euros, and rush orders within 24 hours cost 12 euros.
+Normal orders take up to 72 hours, and rush orders are delivered within 24 hours.

-The University Library can reimburse these charges; simply fill out the following Expense Reimbursement Form [de] and send it together with your corresponding invoices to: Elsevier-Erstattung.SUBITO2017@uni-muenster.de
+The University Library can reimburse these charges (for further information on charges see SUBITO https://www.subito-doc.de); simply fill out the following Expense Reimbursement Form [de] and send it together with your corresponding invoices to: Elsevier-Erstattung.SUBITO2017@uni-muenster.de